 - Identify Constraints – What obligations, time challenges and other people’s agendas get in the way of the outcomes you want to achieve?

 - Planning – Create a plan to acheive your outcomes given your current constraints.
 What do you have to do to ensure that you finish the day feeling what you want to feel?
 How resourceful and creative can you get to create a win/win for yourself?
 Then schedule your most important outcomes on the calendar.

-When you schedule and start achieving your most important outcomes every day, that is, ending the day with the feeling the pride and satisfaction of a day lived well, calm and peace of mind can come from that.
-When these moves become a habit, you will start to bring that calm to the planning process.
+When you schedule and start achieving your most important outcomes every day, calm, satisfaction, pride and peace of mind happen more often.
+When these moves become a habit, watch how your life can transform to something extraordinary

 Listen, these moves are not rocket science, but they do work.
-Sometimes, common sense is not common practice when there is too much noise going on in our lives that we can’t see clearly what the best choice is for us.
+Sometimes, common sense is not common practice when there is too much noise going on in our lives.
 Try these moves for yourself and see if your quality of life improves.

 If you think you may need some help with your prioritization skills, you can click here to Learn more about High Performance Coaching.
-I want the very best for you and coaching could be the next right best step for you on your way to having an extraordinary life of meaning, contribution and success.
+I want the very best for you and coaching could be the next right step for you!

 Thank you so much for reading and until next time, make the most of the time you have!